petarturukalo/rpibld/README.md

 The following lists the modifications required of the device tree sources in order for Linux to boot successfully.

-1. The booted kernel uses the commandline parameters specified in the `bootargs` property of the device tree `/chosen` node, and ignores the parameters given in the kernel config `CONFIG_CMDLINE`.
-As is typical of a kernel commandline, it must specify the partition of the root filesystem, e.g. a minimal commandline specifying partition 2 as the root filesystem would be something like `8250.nr_uarts=1 console=ttyS0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 fsck.repair=yes rootwait`.
+1. The booted kernel uses the command-line parameters specified in the `bootargs` property of the device tree `/chosen` node, and ignores the parameters given in the kernel config `CONFIG_CMDLINE`.
+As is typical of a kernel command line, it must specify the partition of the root filesystem, e.g. a minimal command line specifying partition 2 as the root filesystem is `8250.nr_uarts=1 console=ttyS0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 fsck.repair=yes rootwait`.
-See [2] for a complete list and explanation of the kernel commandline parameters.
+See [2] for a complete list and explanation of the kernel command-line parameters.
 2. The `reg` property of the `memory` node is empty and must be filled.
 I use `reg = <0x00 0x00 0x3b400000 0x00 0x40000000 0x40000000>;`, which I got by looking at the device tree of a running Linux with decompilation command `dtc -I fs /sys/firmware/devicetree/base`.
 Note